Kapott/til/linux/bash-cli-navigation.md

 # Bash command line navigation

 Ever wonder how you can correct that command you were typing without backspacing a bazillion times or holding down arrow keys?
 Now you know.
+(Note: These are emacs-based keybinds.)

 ```
 Move to end of line                     Ctrl+e